|ETHICS IN MEDICINE University of Washington School of Medicine

 This is a case of treatment refusal of potentially life-sustaining treatment when the competency of the patient to decide is questionable.
 Also at issue is the distinction between the acute and chronic conditions of the patient.

 The precedent for cases such as this one is fairly clear.
-When the patient's preferences are unclear, and the acute condition is easily treatable, and the harm of not treating is very great, medical teams can feel comfortable about providing the treatment for the immediate life-threatening condition, creating an opportunity to talk with the patient about his preferences regarding his chronic condition at a later time.
+When the patient's preferences are unclear or health care providers have reason to believe a patient’s decision-making capacity is compromised; the acute condition is easily treatable; and the harm of not treating is very great, emergency medical treatment the immediate life-threatening condition is provided, creating an opportunity to talk with the patient about his preferences regarding his chronic condition at a later time.

 Notice that the facts of this particular case determine if the precedent case is applicable.
 If the medical team was very familiar with this patient's expressed preference to refuse any medical treatment or if the available treatment for the acute condition was considerably less certain to be effective, the case could be decided differently.
-The clinicians would look for a different precedent or consider whether it made a significant difference to be very clear about the patient's beliefs and certain about his competency to decide to refuse.
+The clinicians would look for a different precedent.

 Top | Return to Tools Index | Summary | 4 Boxes | Clinical Ethics